ni/niveristand-python/docs/sysdef_example.rst

 Creating a basic system definition file
 ---------------------------------
-You can create a system definition for either Windows or Linux.
+A system definition can be created with either an initial target of either Windows or Linux.

 .. literalinclude:: ../examples/sysdef_example.py
    :language: python
+   :pyobject: create_system_definition
    :linenos:
-   :pyobject: create_system_definition

-And you can then save that system definition.
+   :start-after: basename(filepath)
+   :end-before: return

+Be sure to save the system definition when you have made all necessary modifications.

 .. literalinclude:: ../examples/sysdef_example.py
    :language: python
+   :pyobject: save_system_definition
    :linenos:
-   :pyobject: save_system_definition
+   :start-after: system definition."""